equitypay/eqpay/doc/README.md

 ### macOS

-Drag EqPay Core to your applications folder, and then run EqPay Core.
+Drag EquityPay Core to your applications folder, and then run EquityPay Core.

 ### Need Help?